cdapio/cdap/cdap-docs/developer-guide/source/api.rst

      "properties":{<properties>}
   }

-:Note: The Dataset must exist, and the instance and type passed must match with the existing Dataset.
+Note the Dataset must exist, and the instance and type passed must match with the existing Dataset.

 .. list-table::
    :widths: 20 80